1. Grate one of the oranges to make zest. Measure out 1 tablespoon.

-1. In one glass: Put 1 scoop of ice cream into a tall glass.
-Measure the sparkling orange juice and pour it over the ice cream.
+5. In one glass: Put 1 scoop of ice cream into a tall glass.
+Measure out ½ cup of sparkling orange juice and pour it over the ice cream.

-2. In another glass: Put ½ cup of sparkling orange juice in a glass.
+6. In the other glass: Put ½ cup of sparkling orange juice in a glass.
 Add the ice cream on top.

-4. Note: A sparkling clementine juice is a good substitute for the Kidstir Sip Sip Hooray! recipe.
+A sparkling clementine juice is a good substitute for the homemade orange fizz.
 Or, you can use ½ cup seltzer with a splash of orange juice.